3 Tips to Help Temper Taxes

 When using the tax-loss harvesting strategy, it’s important to keep a few things in mind:

-• Use only taxable accounts.
+The strategy works for taxable accounts only.
 There’s no benefit to harvesting losses in a tax-deferred account.

 Monitoring distribution timelines and investment holding periods—and determining if or when to buy or sell specific assets—are important components of a comprehensive investment strategy.
 These planning efforts can make a big difference in the portfolio’s yearly tax bill.